Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 • Cost considerations

-For applications where immediate updates are critical, EventBridge-based solutions offer a reactive mechanism to trigger updates.
-The choice of target for the EventBridge rule (Lambda, SNS, SQS, or API Destination) should be based on the application’s existing infrastructure and its ability to consume these types of events.
+For applications requiring immediate updates, EventBridge-based solutions provide a reactive mechanism.
+The target choice (Lambda, SNS, SQS, or API Destination) should align with the application’s existing infrastructure.

-For simpler applications or those where slight delays are acceptable, periodic fetching or SDK caching with a reasonable TTL might be sufficient.
-Combining client-side caching with an EventBridge notification mechanism to trigger a cache refresh can provide a balance between performance, cost-effectiveness, and timely updates.
+For simpler applications where slight delays are acceptable, periodic fetching or SDK caching with a reasonable TTL might suffice.
+Combining client-side caching with EventBridge notifications to trigger cache refresh balances performance, cost, and timely updates.

-By carefully considering these factors and implementing the appropriate strategies and best practices, organizations can ensure that their applications always operate with the most up-to-date and secure credentials managed by AWS Secrets Manager.
+With careful consideration of these factors and appropriate strategies, applications can operate with current, secure credentials managed by Secrets Manager.
 For more AWS security best practices, see our article on The Ultimate Guide to Ensure Cybersecurity for Small Businesses.

 Table 1: Comparison of Approaches for Reacting to Secrets Manager Changes